Final Exam Review

 - What accomplishes relate to Augustus being called a refounder of Rome?

-- What difficulties are involved in succession under the Principate?
-What key factors in succession develop in the Principate?
+- What difficulties were involved in succession under the Principate?

 - Who were the Julio-Claudians?
 What conflicts typify this period?

-- What role do female members of the imperial family play in society and succession?
+- What role did female members of the imperial family play in society and succession?

-- What role is played by the army in Principate society?
+- What role was played by the army in Principate society?